ajcallegari/scikit-multichannel/README.md

 ## silo ML inputs

-Many ML libraries implicitly encourage concatenation of features from multiple data sources into a single feature matrix (X) prior to feature selection or ML.
+ML libraries often implicitly encourage concatenation of features from multiple data sources into a single feature matrix (X) prior to feature selection or ML.
 In practice, concatenation often reduces performance and greater predictive accuracy can be obtained by siloing the different inputs through the initial feature selection and ML steps and combining inferences at a later stage using voting or stacked generalization.
 Pipecaster encourages input silos by modifying the sklearn interface from:

 `model.fit(X, y).predict(X)`
 to